Adding agricultural lime to the soil helps reduce soil acidity. This allows alkaline-loving plants to better take up

 The pellets fall through the blades of grass and stay above the ground.
-They are then watered in (or you can apply it before a light rainfall).
+They are then watered in (or you can apply them before a light rainfall).

 You can also sprinkle lime dust at the base of individual plants and lightly scratch it around the roots.

 Aglime comes from ground limestone rock, which naturally contains calcium carbonate and magnesium carbonate.
 Dolomite lime, on the other hand, is similar to agricultural limestone but slower-acting.